-- 5.5.26 The nature and scope of a particular firm's business will generally determine whether the existence of PEPs in their customer base is an issue for the firm, and whether or not the firm needs to screen all customers for this purpose.
-In the context of this risk analysis, it would be appropriate if the firm's resources were focused in particular on products and transactions that are characterised by a high risk of money laundering. - 5.5.27 Establishing whether individuals qualify as PEPs is not always straightforward and can present difficulties.
+20(2)(c) a PEP, the firm need only have regard to any information which is in its possession, or which is publicly known.
+Having to obtain knowledge of such a relationship does not presuppose an active research by the firm.
+Regulation 14(4) 5.5.25 Firms are required, on a risk-sensitive basis, to: have appropriate risk-based procedures to determine whether a customer is a PEP; obtain appropriate senior management approval for establishing a business relationship with such a customer; take adequate measures to establish the source of wealth and source of funds which are involved in the business relationship or occasional transaction; and conduct enhanced ongoing monitoring of the business relationship.
+Risk-ba ased procedures 5.5.26 The nature and scope of a particular firm's business will generally determine whether the existence of PEPs in their customer base is an issue for the firm, and whether or not the firm needs to screen all customers for this purpose.
+In the context of this risk analysis, it would be appropriate if the firm's resources were focused in particular on products and transactions that are characterised by a high risk of money laundering.
+5.5.27 Establishing whether individuals qualify as PEPs is not always straightforward and can present difficulties.
 Where firms need to carry out specific checks, they may be able to rely on an internet search engine, or consult relevant reports and databases on corruption risk published by specialised national, international, non-governmental and commercial organisations.
-Resources such as the Transparency International Corruption

-Perceptions Index, which ranks approximately 150 countries according to their perceived level of corruption, may be helpful in terms of assessing the risk.
+Resources such as the Transparency International Corruption Perceptions Index, which ranks approximately 150 countries according to their perceived level of corruption, may be helpful in terms of assessing the risk.
 The IMF, World Bank and some non-governmental organisations also publish relevant reports.
-If there is a need to conduct more thorough checks, or if there is a high likelihood of a firm having PEPs for customers, subscription to a specialist PEP database may be the only adequate risk mitigation tool.

-5.5.28 It is for each firm to decide the steps it takes to determine whether a PEP is seeking to establish a business relationship for legitimate reasons, and which measures it deems adequate to determine the source of funds and source of wealth.
-Firms may wish to refer to information sources such as asset and income declarations, which some jurisdictions expect certain senior public officials to file and which often include information about an official's source of wealth and current business interests.
+If there is a need to conduct more thorough checks, or if there is a high likelihood of a firm having PEPs for customers, subscription to a specialist PEP database may be the onlyan adequate risk mitigation tool.
+Regulation 14(4)(b) 5.5.28 It is for each firm to decide the steps it takes to determine whether a PEP is- seeking to establish a business relationship for legitimate reasons.
+Firms seeking to establish a business relationship for legitimate reasons 2 , Firms should, in any case, take adequate and meaningful and which measures-it deems adequate to determine establish the source of funds and source of wealth.
+Firms may wish to refer to information sources such as asset and income declarations, which some jurisdictions expect certain senior public a PEP, the firm need only have regard to any information which is in its e of es-it e of and ations, which some jurisdictions expect certain senior public officials to file and which often include information about an official's source of wealth and current business interests.
 Firms should note that not all declarations are publicly available and that a PEP customer may have legitimate reasons for not providing a copy.
 Firms should also be aware that some jurisdictions impose restrictions on their PEPs' ability to hold foreign bank accounts or to hold other office or paid employment.

+- r a

+- g a

+- e of onal

+- ally ssue for te if ions

+- out , or by cial tion g to the also cks, lers, risk

+P is Formatted: Font: 9 pt rms